XronosSchedulingLtd/scheduleruserdocs/quicktour.rst

    :scale: 75%
    :align: center

-The demonstration system treats you as being a fictional maths teacher - Simon Philpotts.
-You will find you have full edit privileges to create events within the system, although for obvious reasons you can't edit your own timetable, or events created by other people.
+Having logged in, you will find you have full edit privileges to create events within the system, although for obvious reasons you can't edit your own timetable (which comes from the school's MIS), or events created by other people.

 Note the left hand column, where you can select the resources for which you want to view events.
 By default, when you first log in you are shown